nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 ## Is refusing to bottom out part of the problem?

-[Open the interactive team-performance graphic]({{ '/images/afl-greatest-team/team-trajectories.html' | relative_url }}) to explore each club's ladder position and model-adjusted strength by year since 1990.

 History suggests that AFL team performance tends to go in cycles.
 Demographics, salary caps and the draft usually catch up with champion teams eventually: Brisbane after 2004, Hawthorn after 2015 and Richmond after 2020 all had steep drops in form, followed by multiple years in the bottom half of the ladder.
 The traditional wisdom has been to lean into these cycles: to "bottom out" and "rebuild".

+*[Open this interactive graphic]({{ '/images/afl-greatest-team/team-trajectories.html' | relative_url }}) to explore each club's ladder position and model-adjusted strength by year since 1990.*

 Since Chris Scott took over in 2011, Geelong have taken a different path, remaining consistently near the top.
 By 2022, only three players were left from Geelong's 2011 premiership side.
-It was a complete "rebuild" without bottoming out, achieved partly by recruiting mature-age players from other AFL teams, lower leagues (the VFL, WAFL and SANFL) and other sports (e.g., Gaelic football and athletics).
+It was a complete rebuild without bottoming out, achieved partly by recruiting mature-age players from other AFL teams, lower leagues (the VFL, WAFL and SANFL) and other sports (e.g., Gaelic football and athletics).

 But does staying competitive year in, year out make it harder to reach the pinnacle?
 Sydney and Collingwood have had a similar experience to Geelong at times, remaining competitive for long periods and having many near misses.
 History seems to suggest that a core of young draft talent that stays together, is hardened by the adversity of difficult years and then reaches its athletic peak at the same time is a good recipe for a premiership.